Friday, April 10, 2020

 The Greek word “baptize” means; “to wash”, “to cleanse”, “to bathe”.
 It is used in the New Testament book of Hebrews to mean “sprinkling” (Heb.12:24) and in 1st Peter 1:2 to mean sprinkling also.
 In Hebrews 9:13 another form of the word baptize (rhantizo) is used as sprinkling to cleans the flesh.
 The High Priest of the Old Testament would sprinkle the blood of the animals to ceremonially cleanse.

-In the New Testament those who accepted Jesus Christ were immersed (baptized) in a body of water to represent being “buried with Christ” in death.
-Coming up out of the water represented the resurrection, or “new birth” that the true believer gains “in Christ”.
-Baptism is also likened to being “washed”, made clean from sin and death.
+In the New Testament those who accepted Jesus Christ were immersed, actually water was poured on the persons head (baptized) while standing in a body of water to represent dying to the "old self" and being cleansed.
+Anciently, bodies were washed after death, symbolically representing being washed of death and sin.
+This also represented the “new birth” that the true believer gains “in Christ”.
+So baptism is likened to being “washed”, made clean from sin and death.
 Speaking of regenerated Christians St. Paul states: “…But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 (1st Corinthians 6:11)

 St Peter refers to being “cleansed” from past sins (2 Peter 1:9).
 St Paul refers to Christ having “cleansed” His Church “by the washing with water through the word.”
 (Ephesians 5:26)